Tether (USDT) Price Hits $1.00 on Top Exchanges

-Tether (CURRENCY:USDT) traded up 0% against the U.S. dollar during the 24-hour period ending at 0:00 AM Eastern on July 24th.
-During the last week, Tether has traded 0% higher against the U.S. dollar.
-Tether has a total market cap of $61.82 billion and $48.86 billion worth of Tether was traded on exchanges in the last day.
-One Tether coin can currently be bought for approximately $1.00 or 0.00002908 BTC on cryptocurrency exchanges.
+Tether (CURRENCY:USDT) traded up 0% against the dollar during the 1-day period ending at 21:00 PM Eastern on July 25th.
+One Tether coin can now be purchased for about $1.00 or 0.00002639 BTC on cryptocurrency exchanges.
+During the last seven days, Tether has traded 0% lower against the dollar.
+Tether has a market cap of $61.84 billion and $55.52 billion worth of Tether was traded on exchanges in the last day.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.